6 Common Mistakes when Hiring Employees in China

 The first common step among foreign companies is to hire employees without a legal entity in China.
 Nevertheless, in order to ensure total compliance and avoid penalizations, it is important to understand China’s employment law and its requirements.

 In our practice, we noticed that many of our clients often misunderstand about certain aspects regarding employment relationships in China.
 Being the reason why we have drafted six of the most common mistakes made by foreign SMEs when hiring employees in China.

 In China, the laws and regulations lean towards the interest of the employee instead of the employer.
 Even in court and in labor arbitration, the employers bear more burden of persuasion than the employees.

 However, companies hiring employees in China should note that any clause in the employment contract that does not violate the mandatory laws and regulations, is valid as long as both parties agrees.
 Therefore, it is strongly recommended using a professional employment contract template, hence the employer’s interest is protected from the beginning of the employment relationship.

-One of the most common mistakes for foreign employers when hiring employees in China is during the employee termination.
+One of the most common mistakes for foreign employers when hiring employees in China is employee termination.

 Generally speaking, there are four ways to terminate an employment relationship.

 Below is a picture showing all kinds of termination methods.

 Please notice that if the employment is terminated using the methods in the red box, the employer shall pay compensation to the employee.
 If the employment is terminated using the method in the green box, then there will be no compensation involved.